Intro

 Once we have received all the messages we’ll get from the connection during the

-we check if the publish payload is bigger than the
+execution of the reaction we check if the publish payload is bigger than the

 threshold, and if that is the case we publish the buffer.